kwaldenphd/eda-pandas/README.md

 - [database style merging `pandas` documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#merging-join)
 - [SQL comparison page in `pandas` documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/comparison/comparison_with_sql.html#compare-with-sql-join)

-132. Our key takeaways from this section:
+Our key takeaways from this section:
 - Mutliple tables can be concatenated row-rise or column-wise using the `.concat()` function
 - SQL-style joins can be accomplished using `.merge()`

 <blockquote>Q7: In your own words, provide a description for the .concat() and .merge() functions.
 What do these functions do?
-How are they different?</blockquote>
+How are they different?
+Code is NOT required for this question.</blockquote>

 <blockquote>Q8: Write sample code for both the .concat() and .merge() functions.
 Include code + comments.<ul>
 <li>You <strong>do not</strong> need to write code that actually loads an existing data file.</li>
 <li>Write <strong>sample code</strong> that shows the syntax you would use to load a file with the structures/attributes described in the question.</li>
 <li>However you are welcome to work with the air quality data (or other datasets) for this question.</li></ul></blockquote>

-<blockquote>Q9: Describe how you are thinking about needing to use the .concat() and .merge() functions for the data you plan to work with in the final project.</blockquote>
+<blockquote>Q9: Describe how you are thinking about needing to use the .concat() and .merge() functions for the data you plan to work with in the final project.
+Code is NOT required for this question.</blockquote>

 # Renaming, Mapping, and Reindexing